skibu/nornsLib/README.md

 ## `include "nornsLib/utilExt"`

-### util.execute_command(command)
-Like os.execute() but returns the result string from the command.
-And different from util.os_capture() by having a more clear name, and by only filtering out last character if a newline.
-This means it works well for both shell commands like 'date' and also accessing APIs that can provide binary data, such as using curl to get an binary file.

 ### util.sleep(seconds)
 Sleeps specified fraction number of seconds.
 Implemented by doing a system call.
 Note that this will lock out the UI for the specified amount of time, so should